 Creates, starts and activates an OpenTelemetry span.

-Usually you want this functions instead of start_span()
+Usually you want this functions instead of start_span(), which does

 not activate the new span.